 5. There is no ATM

 Before you come to Bukit Lawang, make sure to withdraw money at the airport or on the way to the village.
 The next ATM is in Bohorok, about 10 kilometres away.
 We can arrange a transport for you.
-Sure if you need to pay accomodation and activities, you probably need to take a lot of cash.
+Sure if you need to pay accommodation and activities, you probably need to take a lot of cash.
 Either keep it in different locations in your room and bags, or if you book with us you can also pay via bank transfer or Paypal in advance.
 Few guesthouses take credit card.
 Better ask in advance.

 6. Dress appropiately